 Turning the world on its head

 Turning the world of insurance on its head, that is.
-We are just back from the Society of Actuaries’ annual ‘Underwriting Issues and Innovations’ seminar in Chicago, where we go to learn what is happening in what one might call paradoxical North American markets where underwriting sophistication and tradition have very different meanings compared to most other places.
+We are just back from the Society of Actuaries’ annual ‘Underwriting Issues and Innovations’ seminar in Chicago, where we go to learn what is happening in what one might call paradoxical North American markets where underwriting sophistication and tradition have very different meanings compared with most other places.

 In North America, and in the US especially, underwriting to the nth degree via blood and urine tests for purposes of preferred-life categorisation is still king and advanced underwriting engines are a rarity.
 But things are changing, and in two ways.
 One, insurers are beginning to move over to capable engines.
 Two, there is a trend towards ‘accelerated underwriting’ – using complex algorithms applied to data sources such as credit information (a strong pointer to mortality risk actually), prescription history, driving records and previous rated or decline decisions – which avoids time-consuming and expensive paramedical exams and lab testing.
 Companies started offering sums insured of US$500,000 for ages up to 50 on the basis of an application form supplemented by the algorithmic process but that ceiling has been raised to $1.5 million.
 In fact, one company is about to launch offering up to $2.5 million at ages up to 65.